silverfisk/silverfisk.github.io/content/posts/energy/cloud_energy_sustainability.md

 description: "Energy, prosperity and mindset opf sustainability in the cloud"
 ---

-Energy a key factor for human prosperity.
+Energy is a key factor for human prosperity.
 It is essential for providing the power needed for transportation, heating and cooling, lighting, and other daily activities.
 It also plays a crucial role in supporting economic growth and development, as it is needed to run factories, power plants, other infrastructure, and services.

 There is a wealth of data that supports the importance of energy for human prosperity.
 For example, the World Bank reports that access to modern energy services is a key factor in reducing poverty and promoting economic growth.
 The International Energy Agency (IEA) also finds that improving access to modern energy can have a major impact on health, education, and other indicators of human development.